-10 Black Musicians Who Made Their Voices Heard And Marched To Their Own Beat
+10 Black Musicians Who Made Their Voices Heard and Changed the Beat

 Join us in celebrating these ten Black musicians who continue to compose the soundtracks to our lives.

-Continuing our celebration of Black lives, we shift our focus from legendary athletes to game-changers in music.
-Join us in celebrating these ten artists that coupled hard work with natural talent to overcome extraordinary challenges and bring their song's beauty to the world stage.
+Join us in celebrating these ten game-changers in the world of music who coupled hard work with natural talent to overcome extraordinary challenges and bring their songs' beauty to the world stage.